oroinc/documentation/user_doc/back_office/sales/shopping_lists/index.rst

 Via the back-office, you can access any shopping list created in the Oro storefront.

-.. important:: See a short demo on `creating orders from the shopping list <https://www.oroinc.com/orocommerce/media-library/create-order-shopping-list#play=w7NXMifQZnI>`_.
+.. important:: See a short demo on |creating orders from the shopping list|.

    .. raw:: html